QuantEcon/lecture-source-py/source/rst/muth_kalman.rst

     # Computes stationary values which we need for the innovation representation
     S1, K1 = kmuth.stationary_values()

-    # Form innovation representation state space
+    # Form innovation representation state-space
     Ak, Ck, Gk, Hk = A, K1, G, 1

     ssk = LinearStateSpace(Ak, Ck, Gk, Hk, mu_0=x_hat_0)

-Some Useful Statespace Math
+Some Useful State-Space Math
 -----------------------------

-Now we want to map the time-invariant innovations representation :eq:`innovations` and the original statespace system :eq:`statespace` into a convenient form for deducing the impulse responses from the original shocks to the :math:`x_t` and :math:`\hat x_t`
+Now we want to map the time-invariant innovations representation :eq:`innovations` and the original state-space system :eq:`state-space` into a convenient form for deducing the impulse responses from the original shocks to the :math:`x_t` and :math:`\hat x_t`

-Putting both of these representations into a single state space system is yet another application of the insight that “finding the state is an art”
+Putting both of these representations into a single state-space system is yet another application of the insight that “finding the state is an art”

-We’ll define a state vector and appropriate statespace matrices that allow us to represent both systems in one fell swoop
+We’ll define a state vector and appropriate state-space matrices that allow us to represent both systems in one fell swoop

 Note that